JJNod88/PP1_html_css/README.md

 The site will be targeted toward people who have a keen interest in football, socialising and keeping fit.
 The site provides details of the benefits of joining, gives them the ability to check the next avaialble games, meet existing teams and a sign up section.

-I have used real world teams and players, including images to give the site authenticity, and to connect with users.
+I have used real world teams and players, including images to give the site authenticity, and to connect with users and members.

-## Value
+# Value
-# To ther User
+### User
 * The site has an SEO defined to accurately show up when people search for 5,6 and 7-a-side football games in Manchester.
 * Designed to be simple and engaging, users will know instantly what the sites intention is, and can navigate around the site with ease.
+    * The landing page has a background-image of a football pitch and ball, giving the user an instant impression of the sites use.
-    * Navigation elements in the header, footer and icons/buttons means they can access all parts of the site no matter where they.
+    * Navigation elements in the header, footer and icons/buttons means they can access all parts of the site no matter where they are.
     * The site has been seperated into sections with a clear purpose.
-Headers and their corresponsding information are clear and easy to distinguish.
+Headers and their corresponsding information are clear and easy to distinguish, Images have been used that are appropriate for the site, and the sections they are in.
     * Div, Icon and Buttom elements have been styled to Hover to improve the interactiveness of the site.
 * They will see the benefits to the site, and to football, and can see what games are available with details around the captains and why the games were created.
 They'll be able to click on locations of the games to be directed to detailed address and google maps of the football pitches, which open on a seperate browser.
 An easy to fill in form means they are not spending a long time signing up.
+* The use of real world images, players and locations give the site authenticity and a personal touch, giving it relateability.
 * The site is responsive, so they can access the site on the move on their smartphone, tablet or desktop.
 * Specific Images have been used to make the site easier on the eye and fun to view.
 * All images have an alt attribute for those needing a site that is accessible.
+* It is inclusive.
+It has social media, contact links and forms to be able to sign up.

 ## Screenshots

 ## UX
-# Structure
+### Structure
 * For the site I have used HTML for the core structure and CSS for styling -
     * HTML structuring:
         * My structure includes three pages, each with: Header & Nav > Sections with headers, divs and additional elements > Footer & Nav.